SAP-samples/teched2024-XP280/exercises/ex3/README.md

 That is quite a lot of stuff to do.
 In addition, these bits and pieces will always be the same when you want to setup SAP Build Code in a new subaccount.
 We certainly do not want to copy&paste these steps in our configurations, so is there another way to do this?

-Yes there is: Terraform provides a feature that allows you to define reusable blocks of configuration that can be called from multiple places.
+Yes, there is: Terraform provides a feature that allows you to define reusable blocks of configuration that can be called from multiple places.
 These reusable blocks are called [modules](https://developer.hashicorp.com/terraform/language/modules).

 To make your life easier we already created a module for the setup of SAP Build Code comprising the components mentioned above.
 You find the module in the folder `modules/build_code`.

 ![Overview of modules in repository](./images/modules.png)

-Let us take a look at the structure of this module.
+Let us look at the structure of this module.
 The layout in the file system is as follows:

 - `build_code_variables.tf`
 - `build_code.tf`
 - `build_code_outputs.tf`

-Looks somewhat similar to our main configuration, right?
+Looks somewhat like our main configuration, right?
 So let us take a closer look at the content of these files.

 ### `build_code_variables.tf`

-This file comprises the variables this module expects in order to work.
+This file comprises the variables this module expects to work.
 This could be sign as the interface of the module.

 We need to provide the following information:

 - `subaccount_id` - The subaccount ID where the SAP Build Code should be setup.
 - `build_code_admins` - The colleagues who are admins for SAP Build Code.
 This is a list of email addresses.
 - `build_code_developers` - The colleagues who are developers for SAP Build Code.
 This is a list of email addresses.
 - `application_studio_admins` - The colleagues who are admins for SAP Business Application Studio.
 This is a list of email addresses
 - `application_studio_developers` - The colleagues who are developers for SAP Business Application Studio.
-This is a list of email addresses.{
+This is a list of email addresses.
 - `application_studio_extension_deployer` - The colleagues who are extension deployers for SAP Business Application Studio.
 This is a list of email addresses.

 Makes sense.
 Let's look at the other files.